rudrajit15/rudrajit15.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
-I am a final-year PhD candidate in the Computer Science Department of UT Austin, advised by Prof. Inderjit S. Dhillon and Prof. Sujay Sanghavi.
-Broadly speaking, I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning, especially under data-centric constraints.
+I completed my PhD in Computer Science at UT Austin, advised by Prof. Sujay Sanghavi and Prof. Inderjit S. Dhillon.
+I will join Google Research as a Research Scientist.
+I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning (ML), especially under data-centric constraints.
+More broadly, I like to understand the theoretical foundations of ML algorithms with the ultimate goal of designing more effective methods.

 Previously, I received the combined B.Tech. and M.Tech. degree in Electrical Engineering from IIT Bombay.
 Here I worked under the guidance of Prof. Subhasis Chaudhuri and I was awarded the Undergraduate Research Award.

-*I will join Google Research as a Research Scientist in 2025!* During my PhD, I have interned at Google DeepMind, Google Research, and Amazon.

 You can check out my outdated CV [here]({{ site.url }}/assets/CV_website.pdf).
 My email is rdas(at)utexas(dot)edu.